What charges will I need to pay?

 Please get in touch with us to discuss your particular requirements.
-Once we understand the exact details of your purchase, we will be very happy to provide you with a tailored quote.
+We will be very happy to provide you with a tailored quote based on the exact details of your purchase.

-How long it will take from your offer being accepted until you can move into your house will depend on a number of factors.
+How long it will take from your offer being accepted until you can move into your home will depend on a number of factors.
 The average process takes between 6 and 12 weeks.

 If you are buying a leasehold property that requires an extension of the lease, this can take significantly longer – anything between 4 and 12 months.
 In such a situation, additional charges would apply.